Terms & Conditions

 5.22 Internet Credit for Riverknoll Residents

-Full time RIT Riverknoll residents may be eligible for a credit, not to exceed $185 per semester, to offset the cost of internet service purchased by the residents.
+Riverknoll residents may be eligible for a credit, not to exceed $185 per semester, to offset the cost of internet service purchased by the residents.
 This service must be accessible to all residents in the apartment.
-All credits for the academic year must be submitted by June 15, 2015.
+All credits for the academic year must be submitted by June 15, 2016.
 Only one credit per apartment, per semester will be given.
 Summer term refunds not to exceed $120 will be prorated if student with contract with service provider stays less than a full term.
 Credit will only be given to residents who hold the contracts with the service provider and the credit will be placed on their student accounts.
 No checks will be issued.
-Summer term credits must be requested by September 30, 2015.
+Summer term credits must be requested by September 30, 2016.

 5.23 Air Conditioner Fee